-You might be familiar with contrails, those wispy strands of clouds made by jet exhaust high in the sky.
-But you might never have seen a hole-punch cloud.
-They’re very strange clearings in the cloud cover – clear patches of sky, often with a circular shape.
+You’re probably familiar with contrails, the wispy strands of clouds made by jet exhaust high in the sky.
+But if you’ve ever seen a hole-punch cloud, sometimes called a fallstreak hole, you’ll be surprised by their strange appearance.
+They look like strange clearings in an altocumulus cloud layer, often circular patches of clear sky, surrounded by clouds.
 Sometimes people report them as UFOs.
-Some thought airplanes created hole-punch clouds – but just how they did it was unclear.
+Airplanes create hole-punch clouds – but just how do they do it?

 This whole idea of jet aircraft making these features has to do with cooling of air over the wings that generates ice.